adarsh-singh01/adarsh-singh01/README.md

 # 💫 About Me:
-I'm Adarsh Singh<br>An aspiring Web developer and Python and C++ Enthusiast from Uttar Pradesh<br>💬 Ask me about PostgreSQL , React , Express , NodeJS , TailwindCSS , EJS
+I'm Adarsh Singh<br>A PERN Stack Web developer and Python and C++ Enthusiast from Uttar Pradesh<br>💬 Ask me about PostgreSQL , React , Express , NodeJS , TailwindCSS , EJS

 ## 🌐 Socials: